Is LifterLMS not sending email notifications when students perform a certain action?

-LifterLMS also has Achievement and Certificate engagement which are pretty much similar in set up.
+LifterLMS also has Achievement and Certificate engagements which are pretty much similar in setup.

 Next, we need to check if the engagements we created have the right settings.
-From the WordPress navigation menu, click on Engagements » Engagements and open anyone from the list.
+From the WordPress navigation menu, click on Engagements » Engagements and open any one of the engagements from the list.

 Here, make sure you set the right engagement triggers.